stewartweiss/ossd_resources/opensourcelinks.md

 * [Bash Cheat Sheet](http://cheatsheetworld.com/programming/unix-linux-cheat-sheet/)
 is a very simple cheat sheet for people who know almost no basic bash.

-* [Linux Scripting Tutorial](https://bash.cyberciti.biz/guide/Main_Page) is a tutorial on writing bash scripts in Linux.
+* [Linux Scripting Tutorial](https://bash.cyberciti.biz/guide/Main_Page) is a tututorial on writing bash scripts in Linux.

 ### IRC Resources

 * [Opensource.com IRC Quick Start Guide](https://opensource.com/article/16/6/irc-quickstart-guide) is a good page to read to learn something about IRC and how it is used.

-* [Opensource.com IRC Getting Started Guide](https://opensource.com/article/16/6/getting-started-irc) provides some basic nuts and bolts information for using IRC.
+* [Opensource.com IRC Getting Started Guide](https://opensource.com/article/16/6/getting-started-irc) provides soem basic nuts and bolts information for using IRC.

 * [Opensource.com IRC Client Guide](https://opensource.com/life/15/11/top-open-source-irc-clients) has a list of some IRC clients for various platforms.

-* [Greenday's List of (IRC)Chat Commands](http://www.greenday.net/chat/commands.html) is a comprehensive list of IRC commands.
+* [Greenday's List of (IRC)Chat Commands](http://www.greenday.net/chat/commands.html) is a comprehensive listof IRC commands.

-* [IRC General Help](https://www.irchelp.org/) is a landing page with links to many IRC related resources.
+* [IRC General Help](https://www.irchelp.org/) is a landiong page with links to many IRC related resources.

 * [irchelp.org's IRC tutorial](https://www.irchelp.org/faq/irctutorial.html) is a very good tutorial on IRC.